Roy-Kid/DMFF/docs/dev_guide/arch.md

 The overall framework of DMFF can be divided into two parts: parser & typing and calculators.
 We usually refer to the former as the *frontend* and the latter as the *backend* for ease of description.

 DMFF introduces different forms of force fields in a modular way.
-For any form of force field, it is divided into frontend module and backend module.
-The frontend module is responsible for input file parsing, molecular topology construction, atomic typification, and unfolding from force field parameter layer to atomic parameter layer; The backend module is the calculation core, which calculates the energy & force of the system at a certain time by particle positions and system properties.
+For any form of force field, it is divided into frontend modules and backend modules.
+The frontend module is responsible for input file parsing, molecular topology construction, atomic typification, and unfolding from the forcefield parameter layer to the atomic parameter layer; The backend module is the calculation core, which calculates the energy & force of the system at a time by particle positions and system properties.

 In the design of the front-end module, DMFF reuses the frontend parser module from OpenMM and realizes the functions of topology analysis.
 All frontend modules are stored in `api.py` and called by the Hamiltonian class.

 The backend module is usually an automatically differentiable computing module built with Jax.

-In the following documents, the structure of front-end and back-end modules will be introduced in detail.
+The structure of frontend and backend modules will be introduced in detail in the following documents.

 ## How Frontend Works

-Frontend modules are stored in api.py . `Hamiltonian` class is the top-level class exposed to users by DMFF. `Hamiltonian` class reads the path of the XML file, parses the XML file, and calls different frontend module according to the XML tags.
-The frontend module has same form with OpenMM's generator in its [forcefield.py](https://github.com/openmm/openmm/blob/master/wrappers/python/openmm/app/forcefield.py).
-The `Generator` class takes XML tag in and parse the parameters, initialize the backend calculator and provide interface of energy calculation method.
+Frontend modules are stored in `api.py`. `Hamiltonian` class is the top-level class exposed to users by DMFF. `Hamiltonian` class reads the path of the XML file, parses the XML file, and calls different frontend modules according to the XML tags.
+The frontend module has the same form as OpenMM's generator [forcefield.py](https://github.com/openmm/openmm/blob/master/wrappers/python/openmm/app/forcefield.py).
+The `Generator` class takes the XML tag in and parse the parameters, initialize the backend calculator and provide the interface of energy calculation method.

 When users use the DMFF, the only thing need to do is initilize the the `Hamiltonian` class.
 In this process, `Hmiltonian` will automatically parse and initialize the corresponding potential function according to the tags in XML.
 The call logic is shown in the following chart.
 The box represents the command executed in Python script, and the rounded box represents the internal operation logic of OpenMM when executing the command.